arundevops16/document/README.md

 > path to inventory file /var/lib/jenkins/aaaaa/hosts

-Key terms used in Ansible playbook
+**Key terms used in Ansible playbook:**

-*hosts:* This tag specifies the lists of hosts or host group against which we want to run the task on defined hosts.
+- *hosts:* This tag specifies the lists of hosts or host group against which we want to run the task on defined hosts.

-*vars:* Vars tag let us to define the variables which can use in the playbook.
+- *vars:* Vars tag let us to define the variables which can use in the playbook.

-*tasks:*  Playbook contains a tasks are a list of actions one needs to perform.
+- *tasks:*  Playbook contains a tasks are a list of actions one needs to perform.
 Each task internally links to a piece of code called a module.

-*become:* Ansible allows you to ‘become’ another user, different from the user that logged into the machine (remote user).
+- *become:* Ansible allows you to ‘become’ another user, different from the user that logged into the machine (remote user).
 Set the value to ‘true’/’yes’ to activate privilege escalation.

-*Loops:* Often we want to do many things in one task, such as create a lot of users, install a lot of packages, or repeat a polling step until a certain result is reached.
+- *Loops:* Often we want to do many things in one task, such as create a lot of users, install a lot of packages, or repeat a polling step until a certain result is reached.

-*Module:* A module that should be executed, and arguments that are required for the module you want to execute.
+- *Module:* A module that should be executed, and arguments that are required for the module you want to execute.

 **Modules used in Ansible playbook:**